useflashpunk/useflashpunk.github.io/_posts/2002-01-02-timing-and-motion.md

 }
 {% endhighlight %}

 This time, our **speed** variable represents our movement speed in **pixels per second**.
-Then, all we have to do to move our Entity is add the speed to the x-position like before, but this time we multiply it by our handy [FP.elapsed][10] property.
+Then, all we have to do to move our Entity is add the speed to the x-position like before, but this time we multiply it by our handy [FP.elapsed][fp-elapsed] property.
 Since FP.elapsed is equal to the time elapsed since the previous frame, this means that if 10% of a second passed, you will move by 1/10th of your movement speed.
 So after 1 entire second passes, you will have moved 1 entire length of your speed (50 pixels).

 > While this might seem like extra work for a simple task like movement,
 > when using a variable timestep it's a good way to ensure smooth